harrispopgen/mutyper/paper/paper.md

 Inter- and intra-specific germline mutation spectrum variation has revealed a dynamic and evolving germline mutation process shaping modern genomic diversity.
 Parsing mutation spectra temporally (i.e. according to allele frequency) and spatially (i.e. in different genomic compartments) has revealed the history and present of various mutational processes, and applying such analysis to *de novo* mutation data may be clinically informative for rare or undiagnosed genetic diseases.

-Here we describe `mutyper`, a command-line utility and Python package that uses an ancestral genome estimate to assign mutation types to SNP data, compute mutation spectra for individuals and populations, and compute sample frequency spectra resolved by mutation type for population genetic inference.
+Here we describe `mutyper`, a command-line utility and Python package that uses an ancestral genome estimate to assign mutation types to SNP data, compute mutation spectra for individuals and populations, and compute sample frequency spectra stratified by mutation type for population genetic inference.
 Documentation is provided at [https://harrispopgen.github.io/mutyper](); source code is available at [https://github.com/harrispopgen/mutyper]().

 # Statement of need